 HORSEBURNER.
 It’s one of those band names that’s simple, yet effective.
 You remember it, invent possible meanings for it, it forces you to ponder.
 It sounds mean, loud, subtly reminiscent of chrome horses blazing trails on the asphalt…

-Well, it does if you’re into that sort of thing.
-(Which I am.)
-HORSEBURNER do indeed blaze rather loud trails on the road.
+Well, it does if you’re into that sort of thing (which I am).
+HORSEBURNER does indeed blaze rather loud trails on the road.
 However, they’re some darned nice gentlemen, in fact.
 About as far from mean as you could fathom.
 Look at their band photo, for the love of all that’s unholy.
 How could you not like these doods?

 Together since 2008, borne from the wild Appalachian green of West Virginia, HORSEBURNER has never cowered from hard toil.
 From their first live show performed, a first EP ‘Dirt City’ self-released in 2009, an initial tour in 2011, to a second EP 7” ‘Strange Giant’ in 2013, and right up to a début full-length ‘Dead Seeds, Barren Soil’ in 2016, it’s all been DIY and self-released.